twxdarren/fungal-trove/README.md

 The project documents fungal biodiversity across terrestrial and marine environments in Singapore, combining high-resolution imaging, genomic sequencing, and deep learning-based feature extraction.

+The compressed `.zip` archive containing the dataset components and scripts have been uploaded to **Figshare**.
+The dataset is currently under review, and the Figshare link will be provided here upon completion of the deposition process.

 ## 📂 Repository Contents

 ### 💻 Analysis Scripts: